DevSilv/DevSilv.github.io/_posts/2021/02/28/2021-02-28-virt-manager-options-and-info.md

     - The menu "File"

-        ?.
-The option "View Manager" – TODO
+        95. The option "View Manager" – TODO
-        ?.
-The option "Close" – TODO
+        96. The option "Close" – TODO
-        ?.
-The option "Quit" – TODO
+        97. The option "Quit" – TODO

 - The tab "Overview"

     - The section "Basic details"

-        ?.
-The option "Name" – TODO
+        98. The option "Name" – TODO
-        ?.
-The information "Libvirt URI" – TODO
+        99. The information "Libvirt URI" – TODO
-        [a].
-The option "Autoconnect" – allows to specify whether the connection should be established automatically when Virtual Machine Manager starts.
-Option [b] may be related.
+        100. The option "Autoconnect" – allows to specify whether the connection should be established automatically when Virtual Machine Manager starts.
+Option 39 may be related.

     - The section "CPU usage"

-        ?.
-The CPU usage graph – TODO
+        101. The CPU usage graph – TODO

     - The section "Memory usage"

-        ?.
-The memory usage graph – TODO
+        102. The memory usage graph – TODO

 - The tab "Virtual Networks"

     - The pane with the list of networks

-        ?.
-The list of networks – TODO
+        103. The list of networks – TODO
-        ?.
-The button "Add Network" – TODO
+        104. The button "Add Network" – TODO
-        ?.
-The button "Start Network" – TODO
+        105. The button "Start Network" – TODO
-        ?.
-The button "Stop Network" – TODO
+        106. The button "Stop Network" – TODO
-        ?.
-The button "Delete Network" – TODO
+        107. The button "Delete Network" – TODO

     - The tab "Details"

-        ?.
-The information "Name" – TODO
+        108. The information "Name" – TODO
-        ?.
-The information "Device" – TODO
+        109. The information "Device" – TODO
-        ?.
-The information "State" – TODO
+        110. The information "State" – TODO
-        ?.
-The information "Autostart" – TODO
+        111. The information "Autostart" – TODO

         - The section "IPv4 configuration"

-            ?.
-The information "Network" – TODO
+            112. The information "Network" – TODO
-            ?.
-The information "DHCP range" – TODO
+            113. The information "DHCP range" – TODO
-            ?.
-The information "Forwarding" – TODO
+            114. The information "Forwarding" – TODO

     - The tab "XML"

-        ?.
-The warning "XML editing" – TODO
+        115. The warning "XML editing" – TODO
-        ?.
-The field with the XML document – TODO
+        116. The field with the XML document – TODO

 - The tab "Storage"